GarciaAlejandro/quasar-solana-template/README.md

 - [x] Added Solana Pay
 - [x] Added Solana Wallet support [Phantom]
 - [x] Components to use
+- [x] The Receiver address can be modify using the .env file
 ## Solana Pay
 **Disclaimer: Be careful with the amount that sends to the wallet.
 Wallet Mobile support.
 Execute the TRX at your own risk.
 The user can send a small amount to check the flow 0.0001 SOL is allowed**